eagle-io/docs/source/reference/expressions/tags/index.rst

 Tags
 ======

-Liquid implements business-logic independent tags that are typically implemented in `shopify/liquid <https://shopify.github.io/liquid/>`_.
+Liquid expressions implement business-logic independent tags that are typically implemented in `shopify/liquid <https://shopify.github.io/liquid/>`_.
-This section contains the specification and demos for all the tags implemented by Liquid.
+This section contains the specification and examples for all the tags implemented by Liquid.

 There’re a dozen of tags supported by LiquidJS, with all tags in `shopify/liquid <https://shopify.github.io/liquid/>`_.